Janet Marie Smith

 Though his scouting days are over, Derek still loves minor league and amateur baseball and exploring all scales of local sporting events around the world.
 Derek has a degree in Architecture from UC Berkeley with a minor in Sustainable Design.
 Derek lives and works in Los Angeles, CA.

 Emily Walthouse is thrilled to be a member of Canopy Team as well as the Los Angeles Dodgers’ front office, where she has worked since 2016.
 Originally joining the team as the Planning & Development department’s Administrative Assistant, Emily now serves as Director, Planning & Development.
 During her time with the Dodgers, Emily has managed projects ranging in scale at Campo Las Palmas, the Dodgers’ home in the Dominican Republic, Camelback Ranch, the Dodgers’ Spring Training Facility in AZ, and Dodger Stadium in Los Angeles, including the new $100 million Centerfield Plaza expansion.
 Outside of the Dodgers, Emily has worked with teams (youth, collegiate, and professional; domestic and international) to design and build their homes for training, fans, and competition.
-As Director, Emily is responsible for keeping the budgets for projects, managing schedules and workflow of vendors, contractors, and consultants, and overseeing integration of memorabilia, signage, furniture, fixtures, and equipment into larger capital improvement projects.
+As Sr. Project Director for Canopy, Emily is responsible for keeping the budgets for projects, managing schedules and workflow of vendors, contractors, and consultants, and overseeing integration of memorabilia, signage, furniture, fixtures, and equipment into larger capital improvement projects.

 Emily was named the Dodgers’ selectee for Major League Baseball’s 2023 Katy Feeney cohort, an honor granted annually to one female employee working in the front office at each of the 30 MLB Clubs who is making a significant contribution and displaying exceptional initiative.
 She is a member of LA’s chapter of WISE (Women In Sports and Events), as well as the Chair of the Dodgers’ branch of MLB’s HYPE (High-Potential Young Professional Employees) Business Resource Group.